Seva98/movies-db/README.md

 1. Change depency injection to [InversifyJS](http://inversify.io) instead of using built in Vue's inject function which doesn't work well with TypeScript
 2. Refactor MediaTable to multiple components
-3. Modify the mock API so it return more descriptive error messages
+3. Modify the mock API so it returns more descriptive error messages